anthony-meza/WHOI-PO-HPC/README.md

 Before you begin, ensure you have met the following requirements:
 - You have a WHOI Poseidon cluster account.
-- You have Python installed on your local machine.
+- You have Python and Conda installed on your local machine.
 - You have basic knowledge of parallel and distributed computing concepts.

 ### Installation